 Among these upheavals, Virginie immediately felt drawn to feminism and utopia, two cyclical concepts that resonate today and will form the basis of her choreographic project.
 Working with a large group of performers on stage, Virginie will translate into movement this image of a “social body” in constant tension between two physicalities: construct-bodies locked into a rhythmic mass movement, and free-bodies that break loose and detach themselves from the system.

 Founded in 2009 in Montréal, Compagnie Virginie Brunelle has performed in more than 50 cities in 10 countries around the world.
 Since its foundation, Virginie Brunelle has been its artistic director and general manager.
 Foregrounding humanity and authenticity both in her themes and in the stage presence of the performers, Virginie seeks to forge an intimate bond with the spectator through works that reflect our behaviours and actions.

 Her work is known for movements that constantly alternate between tension and release, brutality and subtlety; for its evocative imagery; and for the musicality of her choreographic writing.
 But above all, Virginie is interested in humans, their emotions and the poetry inherent in everyday life.

-The investment from the National Creation Fund's investment of $140,000 will support Compagnie Virginie Brunelle in developing cohesion between the choreographic score and the stage elements by allowing it to work extensively the set and costumes in a large creative space.
-In addition, the investment will allow the establishment of an artistic advisory committee to take a critical look and deepen the thematic considerations that inform the work's choreography.
+The investment from the National Creation Fund's investment of $140,000 supported Compagnie Virginie Brunelle in developing cohesion between the choreographic score and the stage elements by allowing it to work extensively on the set and costumes in a large creative space.
+In addition, the investment allowed the establishment of an artistic advisory committee to take a critical look and deepen the thematic considerations that inform the work's choreography.